KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/EmergenceReflection.md

   implement, because projection automatically makes reflection data linear.

 Cons:
-- It uses lots of memory because of field info duplication: only offsets and ids are changed during projection process.
+- It uses lots of memory because of field info duplication: only offsets and ids are changed during projection process, but we need to duplicate whole infos.
 - It makes algorithms that make use of tree-like structure data, for example YAML serialization, a bit more difficult to implement, because they need to skip projected fields everywhere.